rusty-software/lbpquest-iii/lpbq3-docs/soundtrack.md

 ## Good candidates
 ### General
 - In Dreams ***
+	- USED on New Game, Credits
+	- TO DO on End Game
 - Age of Wonder ***
 - Discovery **
 - Terminus *